Katie Logan Spencer on THE BOLD AND THE BEAUTIFUL

-In 2012, Heather Tom set a record as the only actor in television history to win an Emmy® in all three Performer categories: Younger, Supporting and Lead Actress, according to the National Academy of Television Arts and Sciences.
-Heather also holds the record for being the most Emmy® Award Nominated Actress under the age of 40.
+In 2012, five-time Emmy Award winner Heather Tom set a record as the only actor in television history to win an Emmy Award in all three Performer categories: Younger, Supporting and Lead Actress, according to the National Academy of Television Arts and Sciences.
+She holds the record for being the most Emmy Award-nominated actress under the age of 40.
 In 2013, Heather reached another career milestone with Variety Magazine’s announcement of the “Daytime TV Impact Honorees” listing the innovators from daytime TV.
 From the impressive list of 30 nominees representing all genres including network executives, producers and news anchors, Heather was the only actor listed.

-In addition to her extensive television work since 1996, Heather stars as “Mary” in J. Cast Productions’ national tour of the long-running off-Broadway smash hit comedy, Vanities, performing throughout the USA and Canada to rave reviews and sold-out houses.
-Now touring for the 18th year, she currently performs with co-stars Sonia Satra (Guiding Light & One Life to Live) and her sister, Nicholle Tom (The Nanny, Beethoven films, & Masters of Sex) whenever her shooting schedule allows.
-Go to www.CastProductions.com for more information.
+In addition to her extensive television work since 1996, Heather stars in the long-running Off-Broadway smash hit comedy, “Vanities,” performing throughout the USA and Canada to rave reviews and sold-out houses.
+Now touring for the 18th year, she currently performs with co-stars Sonia Satra and her sister, Nicholle Tom, whenever her shooting schedule allows.

-Heather was born on November 4th in Hinsdale, Illinois and began acting in commercials at the age of two.
-When she was ten years old, she moved with her family to Seattle, and started dancing with the Seattle Pacific Ballet.
+Heather was born in Hinsdale, Ill. and began acting in commercials at the age of 2.
+When she was 10 years old, she moved with her family to Seattle, and started dancing with the Seattle Pacific Ballet.

 Heather took acting classes at the Young Actor’s Space paying for each weekly session with the money she earned working at a cookie store.
 Even at a young age, acting gave her a euphoric feeling.
 “The feeling of losing the audience for a moment and truly becoming connected with the scene and the character is absolutely incredible,” explains Heather.

-Heather has a passion for politics and is very politically active.
-In 2008, she worked on both Hillary Clinton’s and Obama’s campaigns.
-In 2004, Heather was a featured speaker at the Democratic National Convention kick-off event sponsored by Planned Parenthood and the Feminist Majority.
+Heather has a passion for politics and is very active.
+In 2008, she worked on both Hillary Clinton’s and Barack Obama’s campaigns.
+In 2004, she was a featured speaker at the Democratic National Convention kick-off event sponsored by Planned Parenthood and the Feminist Majority.
 Heather has also worked with SheVotes.org and “Rock the Vote” to get younger voters out to the polls on Election Day.

-Heather is also extremely active with charities such as Project Angel Food, Broadway Cares/Equity Fights AIDS, AIDS Project Los Angeles and Tuesday’s Child.
-She has also enjoyed sharing her passion for acting with people across the country teaching young aspiring actors improvisation, scene study and on-camera work.
+Heather is extremely active with charities, such as Project Angel Food, Broadway Cares/Equity Fights AIDS, AIDS Project Los Angeles and Tuesday’s Child.
+She has also enjoyed sharing her passion for acting with people across the country, teaching young aspiring actors improvisation, scene study and on-camera work.